canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 ### Selecting Open Source Software First

 The mandatory procedures for enterprise architecture assessment require application architecture – for both new technology and upgrade/migration of existing solutions – to prioritize the use of open source software as well as open standards.
 Doing so maximizes the substitutability and interoperability of software components and opens the door to creating highly flexible solutions.
 It also helps mitigate the significant risks which arise from lock-in and similar issues.

-Sometimes an open source solution meets most user needs but would require additional investment to develop missing functionality (see _[Contributing to Open Source Software][guide-contribute-oss]_).
+Sometimes an open source solution meets most user needs but would require additional investment to develop missing functionality (see [Guide for Contributing to Open Source Software][guide-contribute-oss]).
 In these cases, this investment must be considered by weighing the total cost of ownership against those of other candidate solutions.

 ### Evaluation